Uses of English verb forms: Past progressive/continuous

 The past progressive or past continuous construction combines progressive aspect with past tense, and is formed using the past tense of be (was or were) with the present participle of the main verb.
 It indicates an action that was ongoing at the past time being considered:

 At three o'clock yesterday, I was working in the garden.

-For stative verbs that do not use the progressive aspect, the past simple is used instead (At three o'clock yesterday we were in the garden).
+For stative verbs that do not use the progressive aspect, the simple past is used instead (At three o'clock yesterday we were in the garden).

 The past progressive is often used to denote an action that was interrupted by an event, or for two actions taking place in parallel:

 While I was washing the dishes, I heard a loud noise.

 While you were washing the dishes, Sue was walking the dog.

 (Interrupted actions in the past can also sometimes be denoted using the past perfect progressive, as described below.)

 The past progressive can also be used to refer to past action that occurred over a range of time and is viewed as an ongoing situation:

 I was working in the garden all day yesterday.

-That could also be expressed using the past simple, as I worked..., which implies that the action is viewed as a unitary event (although the effective meaning is not very different).
+That could also be expressed using the simple past, as I worked..., which implies that the action is viewed as a unitary event (although the effective meaning is not very different).